Weekly Natural Gas Recap - Where Is Natural Gas Storage Headed?

 Natural gas prices were basically flat for the week ending at $3.04/MMBtu.

-In this week’s weekly recap, we will look at the recent trend in storage forecasts, and where consensus expects storage to be at the start of November 2017.
+In this week’s weekly recap, we will look at the recent trend in storage forecasts and where consensus expects storage to be at the start of November 2017.

 This week saw strange revisions to EOS with the ICE settlement report showing traders pinning EOS at 3.85 Tcf before settling at 3.82 Tcf on 6/16.